Somali group pushes to end Minnesota health care disparities

 In the long term, the advocacy group is pushing hospitals and health care facilities to increase staff diversity to better reflect the communities they serve.
 It also has asked for data to determine whether there are different outcomes for people of color.

-National studies and state Health Department data show that COVID-19, the respiratory disease cause by the novel coronavirus, has disproportionately affected Blacks and other racial groups.
+National studies and MDH data show that COVID-19, the respiratory disease caused by the novel coronavirus, has disproportionately affected Blacks and other racial groups.

 But state officials don't have enough reliable data to determine how the virus is affecting the Somali community, because patients don't always self-identify as Somali, according to MDH officials.